seslezak/CV/README Slezak CV.md

 #### *https://rpubs.com/seslezak*
 #### *https://globalriskinsights.com/author/profslezak/*
 ***
+#### May 2018 to Date - Senior Data Analytics Lead, Farmers Insurance Group, Los Angeles, California

+•	Lead deployment and activation of data lake for Fortune 200 company.

+•	Lead teams creating business use cases and deploying production analytics.

+•	Write code and perform analytics using R, Ambari, Git, and other data science tools.

+•	Manage AWS console and data schema.

+•	Monitor costs, HDFS performance, and issue reports.

+•	Implement solutions for secure logging of usage, queries, and access to data lake

+•	Create training materials, education curriculum, and knowledge base for end users

+•	Troubleshoot defects and performance issues; run user acceptance testing

+•	Drive advanced analytics experiments to produce insights and solutions supporting strategic enterprise objectives

+•	Lead implementation of new capabilities

+•	Lead cross-functional experiments to identify and prioritize high-impact insights

+•	Support CDO initiatives to advance customer analytic data and capabilities

+•	Query customer data, aggregates, and performs exploratory analysis

+•	Answer key business questions in traditional DW/BI and Hadoop (Big Data) environments.

+•	Conduct regular customer data training sessions.

+•	Facilitate Customer Data Lake user group forum, build community, and drive adoption.

+•	Publish periodic data quality reports to support stakeholder review and prioritization discussions

+•	Provide level 2 support to Help Desk inquiries regarding customer data

+•	Support quarterly talks to introduce new customer data capabilities and spotlight use cases.

+•	Support Data Governance and Data Stewardship functions
+***
-#### March 2016 to Date – Senior Financial Planning Analyst, CallFire Inc., Los Angeles, California.
+#### March 2016 to February 2018 – Senior Financial Planning Analyst, CallFire Inc., Los Angeles, California.

 •	Financial data analyst at telecom tech company operating on SaaS model.

 •	Developed data disciplined, forward-looking, high tech approach to FP&A.

 •	Clean, structure, and analyze large financial and non-financial data sets.

+•	Lead master data management project for data base migration and data governance.

 •	Forecasting and predictive modeling using machine learning methods – regression, decision trees, clustering, etc.

-  •	Utilize Excel, R programming, Domo, AWS EC2 distributed computing infrastructure, AWS S3, MySQL, MongoDB, monte carlo simulation, and QuickBooks.
+•	Utilize Excel, R programming, Domo, AWS EC2 distributed computing infrastructure, MySQL, monte carlo simulation, and QuickBooks.

-  •	Prepare reports for executives and Board of Directors.

 •	Assist operations director and staff in understanding financial implications of their decisions, to improve their ability to manage business.

 •	Create analyses of special problems, such as churn, scenario analyses, trend analyses, and decision analyses.
 Assist other analysts and engineers develops financial skills.

 •	Support company-wide budgeting process across operational departments.

 •	Provide analysis to improve margin management, costs, and revenue.

 •	Devise ways to identify drivers and measure margins from differing perspectives.

 •	Lead working group involving accounting and engineering to develop system to accurately capture and report capitalization of software.

 •	Develop process and methods to capture and identify COGS, analyze cost variances and drivers, breaking costs down by vendor, function, and transaction.

 •	Track financial data (including costs) over time, for use in strategic decision making.

-  •	Write and maintain GAAP-compliant financial planning models of business operations, top-down and bottom-up, P&L, Balance Sheet, Statement of Cash Flows and departmental budgets.
+•	Write GAAP-compliant financial planning models of business operations, top-down and bottom-up, P&L, Balance Sheet, Statement of Cash
+Flows and departmental budgets.

-  •	Manage interdepartmental special projects:  creation of system for capturing and reporting revenue and costs, and importing information into financial data systems.
+•	Manage interdepartmental special projects:  creation of system for capturing and reporting revenue and costs, and software capitalization process.

 •	Support business analysis function with resource allocation, planning, and development of projects to enhance product and customer service.
 ***
 #### March 2002 to February 2016 – Consultant, FinEx Co.
 LLC, San Luis Obispo, California.

 •	Financial data analysis and strategic management consultant to clients in education, agriculture and agribusiness, health care, and technology.

-•	Data analysis and data management using high-level Excel skills, R-programming, and Machine Learning methods.
+•	Data management  and data analysis using high-level Excel skills, R-programming, and Machine Learning methods.

 •	Spin up AWS servers for scalable and sustainable infrastructure.

 •	Created Excel interface for third party APIs to allow for live data streaming.

-•	Work with database systems (Domo, MS Azure, AWS -- EC2 and S3, MongoDB, Hadoop, QuickBooks).
+•	Work with database systems (Domo, MS Azure, AWS, QuickBooks).

-•	Perform linear analyses, log regressions, random forest, cross validation, and others.

 •	Risk analysis, including economic analysis of risk, costs, loss, and risk.

-•	Probability studies and statistical analyses.
+•	Probability studies and statistical analyses, linear analyses, log regressions, random forest, and others.

 •	Economic, financial, and operations model building, data simulation, monte carlo simulation and modeling, financial planning and analysis, statistical analysis, revenue and costs analyses.
 ***